azfullstack2258/react-native-posts/README.md

     a new screen showing the formatted post body and title.
  6. Include some platform-specific variation between iOS and Android on either the main screen or the post screen.

- 6. Implement basic snapshot regression tests tests using Jest for your components.
-Jest is installed by create-react-app and can be run from the `web/` folder with `yarn test`.
+ 7. Implement basic snapshot regression tests tests using Jest for your components.
+Jest is installed in the Expo project and can be run from the `native/` folder with `yarn test`.

 The post body is formatted as Markdown and the rendered page should use the formatted Markdown.